cyber-science/2025/_pages/cyberscitech/papersubmissions.md

 </p><p>
 Papers should be prepared in IEEE CS Proceedings format.
 IEEE formatting information: <a href="http://www.ieee.org/conferences_events/conferences/publishing/templates.html" target=_new>http://www.ieee.org/conferences_events/conferences/publishing/templates.html</a>
 </p><p>
-All accepted papers in the main tracks, workshops, and special sessions will be published in an IEEE Computer Society proceedings (IEEE-DL and EI indexed).
+All accepted papers in the main tracks, workshops, special sessions, and poster will be published in an IEEE Computer Society proceedings (IEEE-DL and EI indexed).
 Best Paper Awards will be presented to high quality papers.
 Selected papers will be recommended to prestigious journal <b>
 <a href="http://cyber-science.org/2025/special-issues/" target=_new>Special Issues</a></b>.
 </p><p>